German coalition partners clash on work-life balance

 Members of Merkel's conservatives have also signalled their intention to reserve time for their families.

-Defence Minister Ursula von der Leyen has seven children and has said she wants to work from home occasionally, though the ambitious CDU politician has already found time to visit troops in Afghanistan and begin profiling herself as a potential successor to Merkel.
+Defence Minister Ursula von der Leyen has seven children and has said she wants to "home commute" occasionally, though the ambitious CDU politician has already found time to visit troops in Afghanistan and begin profiling herself as a potential successor to Merkel.